 Where the nursery requests further medical information about the health of staff from an individual's General Practitioner or Specialist, or its own occupational health provider, the provisions of the Act will be followed.

-Throughout any interviews regarding sick absence, staff are entitled to the support of and/or representation by a colleague or union representative.
+Throughout any interviews regarding sickness absence, staff are entitled to the support of and/or representation by a work colleague or recognised trade union representative.